pi-r-p/u-boot/README.md

 - enable automatic reset if the uboot shell is not used
 - Added binaries for bl31.bin
 - no SCP support (because system won't sleep anyway)
+- hang will now reset the cpu (this is an embedded system, no one is here to manage hang)

 Added a custom MakeAndDeploy.sh, to help compilation and debug (beware in /dev/sda is your main disk)